magneticio/vamp2setup/README.md

 - **Application**: a grouping of related deployments
 - **Deployment**: a Kubernetes deployment which represents a specific version of an Application
 - **Service**: a Kubernetes service associated with all Deployments of a given Application
-- **Ingress**: a Kubernetes ingress exposing an Application Service
+- **Gateway**: an Istio Gateway exposing an Application Service
-- **Gateway**: a component for regulating access to the different versions of an Application through a configured Service.
-In Kubernetes this corresponds to one or more Istio Route Rules.
+- **Destination Rule**: an Istio DestinationRule, which defines a subset of Deployments of one or several versions, based on common labels
+- **Virtual Service**: an Istio VirtualService, which handles routing of requests towards Services
 - **Policy**: an automated process that periodically performs actions over an entity.
 Currently only used for Gateways.
 For more details refer to the [Performing a canary release](#performing-a-canary-release) section.

 ## Performing a canary release